DanySK/course-laboratory-of-software-systems/slides/content/23-ddd-principles-and-application/_index.md

 <div class='right' style='float:right;width:50%'>

 ### BDD Scenario #2
-*Scenario*: Customer does not satisfy the spend threshold for free delivery but triggers message to up sale
+*Scenario*: Customer does not satisfy the spend threshold for free delivery but triggers the message to up sale

 *Given*: Threshold for free delivery is set at €60
 *And*: I am a customer who has a basket totaling €50